wmarshall484/websiteTest/drafts/FirstApp.md

 * Pass java objects as tuples on a streaming
 * Define how data is processed in a modular, scalable, and stateful manner.

-Each of these points is covered in further detail the introductory tutorial below, where we create a sample application that processes sample temperature readings from a device.
+Each of these points is covered in further detail the tutorials on this site, and below where we create a sample application that processes sample temperature readings from a device.
 If you're viewing this page, it's likely that you haven't worked with the Java Application API before, or possibly streaming applications in general.
 In this document, we cover a sample application and discuss at a high level the general principles behind streaming application development.

 Lastly, the Java Application API is fully compatible with IBM Streams version 4.0.0 and greater.
 The API is open source, and is available for download from our [github page](https://github.com/IBMStreams/streamsx.topology)